wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * Of course we must welcome any small recognition by the Government of the current **crisis** in the countryside.

 * I was saying to the House just prior to the suspension of the sitting that most of the primary producers in the State of New South Wales, and in other States for that matter, are standing firm in the face of rising costs and in the face of the **crisis** in the countryside at the present time.

+* The Rural **Crisis** Manifesto was produced by the Edenhope Agricultural Bureau.

+* The Rural **Crisis** Manifesto said this:
+These are isolated instances at the present time.

 * Then we have a situation of **crisis** in which the same hot money is standing by to buy up properties of family enterprises which, as has been conceded by honourable members on both sides of the House today, have the record of being the most effective and efficient in absolute terms.